minershive/hiveon-kb/hiveon-pool/hiveon_payouts_faq/payouts_faq_en.md

 ---

 ### What is Hiveon.net's payout type?
 The pool has a PPS+ payout model.
 This means that payment is made for each decision (share) sent, regardless of how long you have joined the pool.
+Unlike PPS, which only awards block rewards and does not cut tax fees, PPS+ distributes all bonuses to miners and splits all rewards above the block.
+While the fluctuating rewards like in the PPLNS are avoided as a whole.
+You can learn more about the payout models [here](https://hiveos.farm/hiveon-pool-general_pool_faq-general_faq).

 ### What commission does the pool hold?
 Currently, the pool doesn't hold any commission.
 Besides, we completely cover the transactions.